Hello! Welcome to year 5.

 ( Don't forget to read our weekly newsletter!)

-Thursday 25th January 2018 - is our 'dig for victory' and 'make do and mend' inspire morning.
-We will be planting seeds and starting our allotments.
-We will also be practising some simple sewing techniques.
-Children can dress up from World War two or wear clothes suitable for gardening.
+Thursday 25th January 2018 - was our 'dig for victory' and 'make do and mend' inspire morning.
+We planted seeds and started our allotments.
+We also practised some simple sewing techniques.

 Thursday 23rd November - an author, Jeremy Davies, came to visit years 5 and 6 and sign his book 'The Advent Calendar', which was number one in the Amazon chart.
 It was a wonderful experience, and he provided us all with some many 'top writing tips'.